-LVTEP is supported with the default TCAM profile.
+The LVTEP is supported with the default TCAM profile.

-All the show commands that apply to MCT clients also apply to tunnel cluster clients.
+All the show commands that apply to MCT clients are also applicable to the tunnel cluster clients.

 LVTEP data plane

 This section presents the details of the LVTEP data plane, including a basic topology, packet formats, and support for various deployment scenarios.